 - 6.20 Generally, when an impairment is considered permanent, the injuries will also be stabilised.
 However, there could be cases where an impairment is considered permanent because it is unlikely to change in future months regardless of treatment, but the injuries are not stabilised because future treatment is intended and the extent of this is not predictable.
-For example, for an injured person who suffers an amputation or spinal injury, the impairment is permanent and may be able to be assessed soon after the injury as it is not expected to change regardless of treatment.
-However, the injuries may not be stabilised for some time as the extent of future treatment and rehabilitation is not known. - 6.21 The evaluation should only consider the impairment as it is at the time of the assessment. - 6.22 The evaluation must not include any allowance for a predicted deterioration, such as osteoarthritis in a joint many years after an intra-articular fracture, as it is impossible to be precise about any such later alteration.
+For example, for an injured person who suffers an amputation or spinal injury, the impairment is permanent and may be able to be assessed soon after the injuries may not be stabilised for some time as the extent of future treatment and rehabilitation is not known. - 6.21 The evaluation should only consider the impairment as it is at the time of the assessment. - 6.22 The evaluation must not include any allowance for a predicted deterioration, such as osteoarthritis in a joint many years after an intra-articular fracture, as it is impossible to be precise about any such later alteration.
 However, it may be appropriate to comment on this possibility in the impairment evaluation report.